Milesr01/calculator/calculator test/README.md

 # Node.js Calculator App

-Make a calculator in Node.js and use the Mocha testing framework.
+Make a calculator in Node.js and test it.